-Nursing courses comprise classroom and clinical (laboratory) components.
+Nursing courses comprise a classroom component and a clinical (laboratory) component.
 On official grade reports, the student will receive the grade achieved in the classroom portion of the course.
+However, failure in the clinical and or laboratory component will result in course failure.

-• APA format is the standard for any referenced nursing course work.
-Students are strongly encouraged to purchase a Publication Manual of the American Psychological Association, 7th Edition.
+APA format is the standard for any referenced nursing course work.